 Alfred Jenkins Field House.

 Cross-country skiing is recognized as a top aerobic activity and an ideal way to keep active during our winter season.
 The cross-country ski trails located at Little Red River Park and through the Nesbit Forest are considered to be one of the best and most extensive urban single-track ski trails in North America.
-Visit the Prince Albert Ski Club website for ski trail maps, daily admission rates, annual membership fees and lesson information.

 The Cooke Municipal Golf Course also offers cross-country skiers the opportunity to ski the trails in a beautiful park setting.